 - Working with current or potential donors on space issues can set unrealistic expectations and hamper strategic development activities.
 The Provost, VCBF and Exec.
 Director of Development should be aware before any contact is made with a potential donor.

-- Each Executive Officer must be actively involved in any capital project planning especially when multiple units are involved in a project.
+- Each Executive Office must be actively involved in any capital project planning especially when multiple units are involved in a project.

-- With all capital projects, units are responsible for creating a funding plan that covers the entire cost of the capital project (including moving and temporary relocation during the project) and recurring operating costs (utilities, maintenance, etc.) of the new building or additional space.
-Indirect costs of support (DPS, parking, etc) also must be taken into account.
-For additional details on funding and when that funding will be transfered please review the Project Funding & Timing Document.
+- With all capital projects, units are responsible for creating a funding plan that covers the entire cost of the capital project (including moving and temporary relocation during the project) and reoccurring operating costs (utilities, maintenance, etc.) of the new building or additional space.
+Indirect costs of support (DPS, parking, etc.) also must be taken into account.
+For additional details on funding and when that funding will be transferred please review the Project Funding & Timing Document.

 - All projects estimated at $1 million or higher require Board of Regents’ approval.
-U-M Facilities and Operations manages Regents’ approval process, in partnership with Architecture, Engineering and Construction (AEC).
-3 separate Regents approvals may be necessary, which could take 90 days.
+U-M Facilities and Operations manages Regents’ approval process, in partnership with Architecture, Engineering, and Construction (AEC).
+Three separate Regents’ approvals may be necessary, which could take 90 days.